spacetelescope/mast_contributor_tools/README.md

 # License

-This project is Copyright (c) MAST Staff and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Mikulski Archive for Space Telescopes and licensed under the terms of the BSD 3-Clause license.
 This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>` which is licensed under the BSD 3-clause licence.
 See the licenses folder for